 As operations grew, G.C.
 Ligon, a brother of P.G.’s, left Westinghouse to join the company.
 In 1920, the company was renamed Ligon & Ligon, Inc. The company survived the difficult economic times of the 1920’s and 1930’s by working as a subcontractor for AT&T in Maryland, Pennsylvania, New Jersey and Connecticut.
-Ligon & Ligon, Inc. also dug tunnels and built bridges in Virginia, West Virginia and Maryland.
+Ligon & Ligon, Inc. also dug tunnels and built bridges and dams in Virginia, West Virginia and Maryland.
 The company survived the Great Depression by laying 4” terracotta conduit in Connecticut followed by numerous cross-country projects, one of which was a 90 mile gas main in the mountains of West Virginia.

 |P. G. Ligon and G. C. Ligon|

-In 1985, Ligon installed over 600 feet of roc-jacketed welded steel pipe over the Jones Falls Expressway and under President Street.
+In 1985, Ligon installed over 600 feet of rock-jacketed welded steel pipe over the Jones Falls Expressway and under President Street.
 It was on this job that Ligon was required to field bend and install 3,400 feet of 8” somastic coated pipe in city streets.
 This job was particularly complicated as the bends had to correctly fit in the ditch around all obstructions, maintain exact spacing between the pipes and ensure cathodic protection while maintaining a nitrogen atmosphere in the pipes.
-The job was a success and Ligon & Ligon, Inc. installed a comparable pipeline system shortly thereafter. continue...
+The job was a success and Ligon & Ligon, Inc. installed a comparable pipeline system shortly thereafter.